microtrain/bootcamp/13-Express/02-Express.md

 In this context a *template* (aka: layout) is a file that contains common elements to be used by multiple pages.
 A template may provide something similar to the following.

-> The terms templates and view are often used interchangeably so don't get too hung up on the term.
+> The terms templates and view are often used interchangeably so don't get too hung up on the termonology.

 ```html
 <!DOCTYPE html>